medesto/systems-adaptation/README.md

 # systems-adaptation

-SUTime and HeidelTime adaptation for the mental health domain.
+Adaptation of existing temporal information extraction systems to the mental health domain.